The Complete Guide to eCommerce Business Funding

 Term Loans

-- Good for: Larger, planned investments like major inventory purchases, equipment, or expansion projects.
+- Good for: Larger, planned investments.

 Business Lines of Credit

-- Think: Flexible, reusable funding.
+- Think: Flexible, reusable ecommerce funding.

 SBA Loans